History of England: Foreign affairs

 In foreign policy, Elizabeth played against each other the major powers France and Spain, as well as the papacy and Scotland.
 These were all Catholic and each wanted to end Protestantism in England.
 Elizabeth was cautious in foreign affairs and only half-heartedly supported a number of ineffective, poorly resourced military campaigns in the Netherlands, France and Ireland.
 She risked war with Spain by supporting the "Sea Dogs", such as Walter Raleigh, John Hawkins and Sir Francis Drake, who preyed on Spanish merchant ships carrying gold and silver from the New World.
 Drake himself became a hero—being the first Englishman to circumnavigate the world between 1577 and 1580, having plundered Spanish settlements and treasure ships.

 The major war came with Spain, 1585–1603.
 When Spain tried to invade and conquer England it was a fiasco, and the defeat of the Spanish Armada in 1588 associated Elizabeth's name with what is popularly viewed as one of the greatest victories in English history.
 Her enemies failed to combine and Elizabeth's foreign policy successfully navigated all the dangers.
 The following year, an English Armada, also known as the Counter Armada or the Drake–Norris Expedition, of a similar size to the Spanish one, was sent against Spain in order to drive home the advantage that England had gained.
 Led by Sir Francis Drake as admiral and Sir John Norris as general, it was however also a disaster.
 In 1596, England sent their second Armada to Cádiz, led by Charles Howard and the Earl of Essex the campaign was a signal victory.
 In revenge, Spain sent their second Spanish Armada to England a few months later, but this was met with disaster by storms before it saw England.
 Undeterred, a third Armada was sent the following year but near the English coast another storm dispersed the fleet, losing more ships sunk or captured.

 The War ended with both sides seeking peace in order to stop the costly conflict with the Treaty of London in 1604, which validated the status quo ante bellum.
 It amounted to an acknowledgement by Spain that its hopes of restoring Roman Catholicism in England were at an end and it had to recognise the Protestant monarchy in England.
 In return, England ended its financial and military support for the Dutch rebellion, ongoing since the Treaty of Nonsuch (1585), and had to end its wartime disruption of Spanish trans-Atlantic shipping and colonial expansion.

+In 1600, the East India Company was established with approval from Elizabeth I. The following year a small fleet led by James Lancaster sailed to the East Indies and broke into the Portuguese dominated Spice trade.
+They captured a rich and large Portuguese carrack, and established factories at Bantam on Java and in the Spice Islands before returning home.
+This was instrumental for the birth the British Empire.